natchkebiailia/Base64/README.md

-Start Base64 encode/decoder
+Base64 encode/decoder
 ====================

-Decodes or Encodes text from or to Base64
+Gets text and decodes in case if it is base64, otherwise encodes it in base64